« Hurricane Katrina Video and Google Earth | Main | Katrina Damage Satellite Photos in Google Maps/Earth Soon »

 Comments

-Posted by: doug at January 28, 2007 7:43 AM
+January 28, 2007 at 7:43 am

-As I am playing the new version of MS Flight Simulator, and amazed at the improvements in quality--I too asked myself, why the heck isn't Google Earth of even MS's equivlant rendering real-map images for the landscape??
+As I am playing the new version of MS Flight Simulator, and amazed at the improvements in quality–I too asked myself, why the heck isn’t Google Earth of even MS’s equivlant rendering real-map images for the landscape??

 I'd love to fly reconizable roads!!
 I want to flyby my house and not "guess" where it is...